elpato-dev/OSINT-compass/README.md

 ## Submodules
 This repository includes three submodules: the `OSINT-compass-engine`, `OSINT-compass-portal` and `OSINT-compass-API-cron` modules.
 The `OSINT-compass-engine` submodule contains the backend of the OSINT Compass tool, which handles the data storage, processing, and analysis.
 The `OSINT-compass-portal` submodule provides a user-friendly interface to interact with the tool.
 The OSINT-compass-API-cron submodule includes Cron Jobs for alerting.

-To use OSINT Compass, please clone the repository and initialize the submodules.
-For more information, please refer to the documentation included in each submodule.